SpencerRJones/AMSR2-CSAT-Combined/README.md

        3) Gamma particle size distribution lookup table and snow scattering lookup table are not provided, but were created using the mie.f subroutine and the read routines for them are provided in dsd.f90 to aid the user in reconstructing them.
        4) Surface emissivity model used was FastEM6 (Liu et al. 2011).
        5) HDF5 libraries are not included.
+3. SOFTWARE IS PROVIDED FOR REFERENCE PURPOSES ONLY AND COMES WITH NO WARRANTY, IMPLIED OR OTHERWISE, AND NO GUARANTEE OF CROSS-PLATFORM COMPATIBILITY.

+Any questions should be directed to Spencer R. Jones: spencer.jones@colostate.edu

 References: